Noeda/rllama/README.md

   * LLaMA-7B, LLaMA-13B, LLaMA-30B, LLaMA-65B all confirmed working
   * Hand-optimized AVX2 implementation
   * OpenCL support for GPU inference.
+  * Load model only partially to GPU with `--percentage-to-gpu` command line switch to run hybrid-GPU-CPU inference.
   * Simple HTTP API support, with the possibility of doing token sampling on client side
   * It can load `Vicuna-13B` instruct-finetuned model (although currently there is no nice UX).